simplewebrtc/signalmaster/README.md

     $ npm run prosody-config-install-local
     ```

+    If you need to put the config in a different spot (e.g. you have homebrew running from home directory), you can run `npm run -s prosody-config` and save the result where you need it to be.

     The Prosody config file is not regenerated automatically, so this step will need to be run any time you change the service configuration.

 #### Linux (Debian based)